 Rescue ops for trapped Meghalaya miners enters 13th day

-Shillong, Dec 26: Authorities in Meghalaya's East Jaintia Hills district temporarily suspended operations to rescue 15 miners trapped in a 370 feet illegal coal mine in Lumthari village.
+Shillong, Dec 26: NDRF operation to rescue 15 miners trapped in a 370 feet illegal coal mine in Meghalaya's Lumthari village has been temporarily halted due to lack of submersible water pumps.

 National Disaster Response Force (NDRF) has sought for submersible water pumps but government yet to get it.
 Family members of trapped miners are losing hope as rescue operation has entered the 13th day.